-Over the past century, several authors have helped define the correlation of the various marine zones across the country.
+Over the past century, several authors have helped define the correlation between the various marine zones across the country.
 The thought is, during times of excessive warmth, ice on Earth would melt and create high sea levels.
 These areas were flooded by an invading sea, creating warm shallow water in which limestone was deposited.
 These areas were situated near the Earth’s equator at the time, so it was easy for these waters to be warm.

 I did a spot review on a single stratum, the Shoal Creek, and found that this name has been discontinued in favor of Carthage.
-So while the names were accurate from the correlation papers I read, the names may very well be different in actual modern use.
+So while the names were accurate from the correlation papers I read, the names may very well be different in modern use.